cbp952/RBE2001_template/README.md

 ## Arduino Libraries

-Open Arduino and select Sketch->Libraries -> Manage Libraries
+Open Arduino and select Sketch -> Include Library -> Manage Libraries...

 Search for and install: